gianndev/mussel/README.md

 ## Version

-The current latest versionof Mussel is 0.0.2
+The current latest version of Mussel is 0.0.2

 ## License